-- Get into pairs and choose one of the artworks from the famous artists. - Each of you chooses one piece of art without showing it to the other. - One of you starts describing it while the other one listens and draws it on a blank page. - Then, he/she does the same. - How similar is the picture and your drawing?
+- Get into pairs and choose one of the artworks from the famous artists.

+- Each of you chooses one piece of art without showing it to the other.

+- One of you starts describing it while the other one listens and draws it on a blank page.

+- Then, change roles.

+- How similar is the picture and your drawing?
 Does it align with your opinion about the artwork?
-Did you choose some similar adjectives, the same or opposite ones? - Repeat the activity with another piece of ceramics and another classmate.
+Did you choose some similar adjectives, the same or opposite ones?

+- Repeat the activity with another piece of ceramics and another classmate.